 Eligible applicants are accredited schools of nursing, health care facilities or a partnership of a school and facility.
 Individuals are not eligible to apply.

-The FY 2013 competition focused on expanding Interprofessional Collaborative Practice environments where nurses and other professional disciplines work together to provide comprehensive healthcare services for patients and their families.
+The FY 2014 competition is focused on expanding Interprofessional Collaborative Practice environments where nurses and other professional disciplines work together to provide comprehensive healthcare services for patients and their families.

 Kirk Koyama, MSN, RN, PHN, CNS